Lime Tree Not Fruiting

 Do lime trees need a second tree for fruit?

-Most are self-fertile, but insect activity and calm, warm weather during bloom improve set.
+Most lime tree varieties are self-fertile, meaning they do not require a second tree for fruit production.
+However, enhanced pollination via insect activity and calm, warm weather during bloom can improve fruit set.

 Why do flowers/pea-sized fruit keep dropping?